September Science Wrap 2023

 Complexion correction combines the benefits of evidence based active ingredients, especially 4-N-Butylresorcinol (a powerful tyrosinase inhibitor) with dissolving microneedle technology to provide improved results in managing hyperpigmentation, particularly age spots (solar lentigines).

 Microneedle patch (oval shape - 4cm x 2cm) - each pack contains 16 patches.
+(8 weeks use)

 Included: Free Travel Size Enlighten 15ml